Sid Ahmed Rezala: Émilie Bazin

 Émilie Bazin, a 20-year-old student who was reportedly an acquaintance of Rezala's, was found strangled in a house in Amiens, northern France.
-On December 17, 1999, her decomposed body was discovered by police two months after her death, buried beneath a heap of coal in a cellar in Amiens.
+On 17 December 1999, her decomposed body was discovered by police two months after her death, buried beneath a heap of coal in a cellar in Amiens.
 Traces of Rezala's DNA were found on her body.

 Corinne Caillaux

-On December 14, 1999, Corinne Caillaux, 36, was stabbed in the lavatory of a Calais to Ventimiglia overnight train.
+On 14 December 1999, Corinne Caillaux, 36, was stabbed in the lavatory of a Calais to Ventimiglia overnight train.
 Guards found her slumped in a pool of blood in a train toilet.
-She had been stabbed at least 13 times, and died later from her injuries.
+She had been stabbed at least 13 times and died later from her injuries.
 Caillaux was the mother of two children; her 5-year-old son lay sleeping on a couchette during the attack.
 Inspectors found a blood-soaked baseball hat near her body.
-Rezala was wearing a similar cap when he was found traveling without a ticket about two hours earlier, on the journey from Calais to Ventimiglia on the Italian frontier.
+Rezala was wearing a similar cap when he was found travelling without a ticket about two hours earlier, on the journey from Calais to Ventimiglia on the Italian frontier.
 DNA tests were conducted on hairs found in the hat.
 Police had a record of Rezala's DNA taken after earlier crimes.